ItsFranklinMyDudes/DesktopIcon/README.md

 - Search for icons by name.
 - Select multiple icons and download them as a ZIP file.
 - Request new icons via a form with file upload support.
-- Responsive design for desktop devices.
+- Batch file to quickly change all icons on the desktop

 ## Technologies Used